 Focus and Scope

-The journal acts both as a platform for critical reflection on the cultural, social and political role of television in Europe’s past and presence and as a multi-media platform for the presentation and re-use of digitized audiovisual material.
+The journal acts as a space for critical reflection on the cultural, social and political role of television in Europe’s past and present.
+It also provides a multi-media platform for the presentation and re-use of digitized audiovisual material.
 In bridging the gap between academic and archival concerns for television and in analyzing the political and cultural importance of television in a transnational and European perspective, the new journal aims at establishing an innovative platform for the critical interpretation and creative use of digitized audio-visual sources.
 In doing so, it will challenge a long tradition of television research that was – and to a huge amount still is – based on the analysis of written sources.

 In offering a unique technical infrastructure for a multi-media presentation of critical reflections on European television, the journal aims at stimulating new narrative forms of online storytelling, making use of the rich digitized audiovisual collections of television archives around Europe.
-All articles in the journal must make use of audio-visual sources that will have to be embedded in the narrative: not as “illustrations” of an historical or theoretical argumentation, but as problematized evidence of a research question.
+All articles in the journal should make use of audio-visual sources to be embedded in the narrative: not as “illustrations” of an historical or theoretical argumentation, but as problematized evidence of a research question.

 The Journal of European Television History and Culture addresses the scientific community as well as a larger audience interested in television as a cultural phenomenon.
 Broadcast historians, media studies scholars, audiovisual archivists, television professionals as well as the large group of enthusiastic fans of “old” television will have the opportunity to dive into the history and presence of European television by means of multi-media texts.